aramachandran7/AVR_HAL_softsys_p1/README.md

 **questions**

 - Class structure with referencable attributes -
-    - How do we convey that all timers are in use?
-    - How do we check that even 1 timer is in use?
+    - How do we convey that a certain timer is in use (with minimal memory usage), so we don't overwrite previous settings?
         - do we do that with registers?
     - What about usage error handling?
+If a user desires a frequency that doesn't work with our prescalers how do we indicate that to them?
 - Consider usage of UART and timer simultaneously, where user inits uart before initing timer
-- How the hell do we do error handling?
-Our drivers don't touch that?
 - do we store feature modes of operation as ints, enums etc?
     - is there a benefit to one way or another?
 - how much does our code lock us in right now?
 How should our general driver structure change in the future?